 Magnesium comes in various forms and blends, each designed to assist with maintaining healthy body functions within the heart, digestive, and muscular systems.

-Still, some forms of magnesium are more effective in relieving muscle soreness – so let’s take a closer look at the options:
+Still, some forms of magnesium are more effective in relieving muscle soreness – so let’s take a closer look at the options for this vital mineral:

 Epsom Salts – Magnesium Sulfate